 warping.
 As shingles curl, they pull out nails and blow away.
 When you

-begin to lose them, it may be time for a new roof.
+begin to lose shingles, it may be time for a new roof.
 Wood shake or shingle

-roofs occasionally last as long as 50 years, but one can fail much faster
+roofs occasionally last as long as 50 years, but can fail much faster if

 problem.
-In these instances, you may need to hire a roofer to treat your
+Under these circumstances, you may need to have a roofer treat

-roof with a preservative spray every three to five years.
-It is not uncommon
+your roof with a preservative spray every three to five years.
+It is not

-for a roof that cannot dry between rains to become mossy and rotted within
+uncommon for roofs that cannot dry between rains to become mossy and rotted

 Tile or slate roofs can last indefinitely (though individual pieces may